vinyldns/rfcs/text/0000-database-benchmark.md

 # Motivation
 [motivation]: #motivation

-We are looking to evaluate alternative databases than DynamoDB.
+We are looking to evaluate alternative databases other than DynamoDB.
 DynamoDB has limitations regarding querying that limits what we can do from a feature perspective.
 However, it is extremely scalable and very fast.

 Would like to have a repeatable benchmark that we can run to evaluate performace characteristics for recordset and recordset change data.
 The benchmark can be used to tweak configuration parameters on the databases as well, in order to understand impact.